-- 35. The current 10-year average of past sales (0.78 mtpa) covers periods of both economic growth and stagnation, and includes years where sales were affected by the Covid-19 pandemic.
-It is expected that 2023 sales will remain low as in 2022, due to the economic downturn.
-However, aside from this the 10-year average is expected to be relatively consistent in the short to medium term.
-As the economy begins to recover, some growth in demand for primary aggregates is anticipated (particularly in respect of increased construction activity and road building and maintenance programmes), but this is not expected to give rise to average sales approaching the PADPD provision rate of 1.4 mtpa.
-Indeed, sales are more likely to be closer to the current 10-year average of 0.78 mtpa. - 36.
-In meeting demand, it is essential to make best use of resources, to husband land won mineral resources and wherever possible utilise alternative sources of aggregate.
-This accords with the NPPF, which explains that "since minerals are a finite natural resource, and can only be worked where they are found, best use needs to be made of them to secure their long-term conservation." and advocates that, so far as practicable, that the MPA "take account of the contribution that substitute or secondary and recycled materials and minerals waste would make to the supply of materials, before considering extraction of primary materials" (NPPF 2023 paragraphs 209 and 210b). - 37.
-Considering the potential growth factors, uncertainties, and the national policy objective to make best use of minerals, an APR of 0.8 mtpa (0.3 mtpa for sharp sand and gravel and 0.5 mtpa for soft sand) is used to assess future supply options.
+- 36. The current 10-year average of past sales (0.75 mtpa) covers periods of both economic growth and stagnation, and includes years where sales were affected by the Covid-19 pandemic.
+It is expected that 2024 sales will remain low as in 2023, due to continued economic uncertainty.
+However, aside from this the 10-year average is expected to be relatively consistent in the short to medium-term.
+As the economy begins to recover, some growth in demand for primary aggregates is anticipated (particularly in respect of increased construction activity, road building and maintenance programmes and reinstated mandatory housing targets), but this is not expected to give rise to average sales approaching the PADPD provision rate of 1.4 mtpa.
+Indeed, it appears at present that sales will likely be closer to the current 10-year average of 0.75 mtpa. - 37.
+In meeting demand, it is essential to make best use of resources, to husband landwon mineral resources and wherever possible utilise alternative sources of aggregate.
+This accords with the NPPF, which explains that "since minerals are a finite natural resource, and can only be worked where they are found, best use needs to be made of them to secure their long-term conservation" and advocates, so far as practicable, that the MPA "take account of the contribution that substitute or secondary and recycled materials and minerals waste would make to the supply of materials, before considering extraction of primary materials" (NPPF 2024 paragraphs 222 and 223b).

+38. Considering the potential growth factors, uncertainties, and the national policy objective to make best use of minerals, an APR of 0.8 mtpa (0.3 mtpa for sharp sand and gravel and 0.5 mtpa for soft sand) is used to assess future supply options for the purposes of this LAA.